Ashley Brown and Kurt Kryszak are capturing history in a series of family portraits during the COVID-19 pandemic.

 Now, they spend their days shooting portraits of families together on porches or in their front yards.
 The portraits capture moments in everyday family life under Gov. Gretchen Whitmer’s Stay Home Executive Order.

-“I think there’s something really raw and real about taking family photos at your own home,” Brown adds.
+Brown relies on long lenses to capture portraits without any physical contact between herself and the people in the pictures.“I think there’s something really raw and real about taking family photos at your own home,” Brown adds.
 “Especially during the pandemic.
 It doesn’t give you the opportunity to go out and shop for new matching outfits, get haircuts, etc. It’s real life.”

 Brown was inspired when she came across an NBC Boston article talking about the #TheFrontStepsProject, which started in Needham, Massachusetts.
 A freelance photographer there wanted to capture families in this unique time in history.
 Brown’s approach is similar and aims at a more local market.
 She is calling it the Porch Portraits Project.